During the final days in 1984 of Atari's ownership under Warner Communications,

 board was found called the "Keri

-Performance Tester" and was marked during the Warner days of Atari,
+Performance Tester" and it was marked with Atari Inc marking from the Warner days of Atari.

-however it was a mysterious since the center of the board had a new chip
+This was rather surprising since the center of the board had a new chip

 holder which was a PLCC type and not a standard chip package that Atari

 However it appears that Atari